-This page has information about the different ways you can travel to University College London Hospitals (UCLH) if you don’t qualify for patient transport.
-It also includes advice on financial support that may be available to you.
+On this page, you can find out about the different ways to travel to University College London Hospitals (UCLH) if you don’t qualify for patient transport.
+You can also find advice on financial support for travel that may be available to you.

 If you’re on a low income, you can reclaim your travel costs to hospital appointments.
-To check if you qualify, read the leaflet Help with hospital travel costs*.
-Or you may qualify for a Macmillan Grant (see the section Other financial support).
+To check if you qualify, read the Help with hospital travel costs web page.

 You may be able to travel for free or at discounted prices if you live in London and you: